brocchio/DSC-232R-Final-Project/README.md

 ## Conclusion

-## Future Plans
-Going forward I plan on implementing the lags parquet into the training of my models, this will give more information on the past values of the features.
-I also plan on using more of the features if not all of them in my final model training, I need to figure out the proper amount of resources to reserve for my session.
+Given the issues that the class was having with the SDSC connection, I wasn't able to complete this project to my liking, but if I had the opportunity I have ideas for what could have improved the performance of my models.
+I planned on implementing the lags parquet into the training of my models, this will give more information on the past values of the features.
+I also planned on using more of the features if not all of them in my final model training, I need to figure out the proper amount of resources to reserve for my session.
 If I am able to get better modelling of responder 7 I plan on moving on to more responders and training models on multiple responders.
-The final model that I would like to try and implement is an XGBoost model to improve the performance and hopefully getter a lower RMSE.

-Judging off the fact that I did not gain much accuracy from the linear vs non-linear model, I will need to look more into my train, validation, and test split as well as look into implementing more features that will provide more value to the model allowing it to capture the complex relationships between features and responders.
+The final model that I would have liked to implement would be an XGBoost model.
+Given the nature of the dataset that I chose, the relationships are non-linear and it is hard to narrow down the feature selection.
+I think that being able to include more impactful features as well as a better model would have significantly improved the performance.
+Something that I wish I had done from the start would be including the lags-parquet in all of the training.
+Giving the model training access to the lags parquet would help the model by giving it the values of features and responders from nearby date_ids.

+This project has left me with a couple final thoughts, one of which is that I should have done this project in a group.
+I found that between work and everything else with school I was having trouble finding a whole lot of time to work on the project.
+I think that doing this in a group would have allowed me to accomplish more by splitting the work up and being able to put in more man hours.
+I am still proud of what I was able to accomplish but wish that there could have been more.

+## Collaboration

+This project was done alone by Brandon Rocchio all contributions made by me.

 ## Link to notebook
 https://github.com/brocchio/DSC-232R-Final-Project/blob/Milestone3/Milestone_3_frst_mdl.ipynb